MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/compliance/apptest-prefix-suffix.md

 - A list of 3 letters affixes in order of preference.
 You must provide at least 5 suggestions.

 > [!NOTE]
-> Affixes are not case-sensitive; "ABC", "abc", and "AbC" are treated as the same affix.
-Providing both "ABC" and "abc" counts for only one of your suggestions.
+> Affixes are not case-sensitive, which means that for example "ABC", "abc", and "AbC" are treated as the same affix.
+Providing both "ABC" and "abc" counts as only one of your suggestions.

 Note, that you are not required to change any already registered affixes; you can continue using these affixes.
 The guidelines above only apply to new registrations.